dralshehri/epiweeks/docs/background.md

 # Background

-**epiweeks** is a Python package to calculate epidemiological weeks using the US CDC (MMWR) and ISO week numbering systems.
+**EpiWeeks** is a Python package to calculate epidemiological weeks using the US CDC (MMWR) and ISO week numbering systems.
 Epidemiological weeks, commonly referred to as "epi weeks", are simply a standardized method for numbering weeks as a period of time to group epidemiological events.
 This method allows for the